Icinga/icinga2/doc/14-features.md

 #### Elasticsearch Writer <a id="elasticsearch-writer"></a>

-This feature forwards check results, state changes and notification events to an [Elasticsearch](https://www.elastic.co/products/elasticsearch) installation over its HTTP API.
+This feature forwards check results, state changes and notification events to an [Elasticsearch](https://www.elastic.co/products/elasticsearch) or an [OpenSearch](https://opensearch.org/) installation over its HTTP API.

 The check results include parsed performance data metrics if enabled.

 > **Note**
 >
-> Elasticsearch 5.x or 6.x are required.
+> Elasticsearch 5.x, 6.x or Opensearch 2.12.x are required.
 This feature has been successfully tested with
-> Elasticsearch 5.6.7 and 6.3.1.
+> Elasticsearch 5.6.7, 6.3.1 and OpenSearch 2.13.0.

 Enable the feature and restart Icinga 2.